 Each year it takes hundreds of volunteers in various positions to make the festival a success.
-Please use the below list of those areas and descriptions of what each position entails to help you choose the volunteer area that is best for you.
+Please use the below list of those areas and their descriptions to help you choose the volunteer area that is best for you.

 Your guide to life as a Ice Dragon Boat volunteer!

-Welcome to the Volunteer Team for the 2018 Ottawa Ice Dragon Boat Festival!
-In its 2nd year, this festival continues to grow, and it is volunteers like you that help make it a fun and successful event.
+Welcome to the Volunteer Team for the 2021 BeaverTails Ottawa Ice Dragon Boat Festival!
+In its 5th year, this festival continues to grow, and it is volunteers like you that help makes it a fun and successful event.
 We look forward to spending the weekend working together, making new friends, and having a lot of fun!
-Thank you for your dedication and contribution towards making your Ottawa Ice Dragon Boat Festival possible.
+Thank you for your dedication and contribution towards making your BeaverTails Ottawa Ice Dragon Boat Festival possible.